 4. Startup Capital Needs

-Investment opportunity: $500-2,000 per homestay enables operation.
-Returns 100-200% annually through income generation.
+Investment opportunity: Just $500-2,000 per homestay enables operation and returns 100-200% annually through income generation.

 5. Marketing Coordination